 Specific details for each partner department are listed below.

 The Program also serves as a vital intellectual hub for a growing community of early modern scholars at Yale: it sponsors lectures, workshops, working groups, reading groups, and numerous social events.
 It collaborates with the Councils at the Macmillan Center as well as individual departmental colloquia.
-Through its membership in the Folger Research Consortium it supports additional training and research opportunities for faculty and graduate students.
+Through its membership in the Folger Research Consortium and the Newberry Research Consortium it supports additional training and research opportunities for faculty and graduate students.

 Subscribe to our mailing list to receive the latest updates on events, news, and other Early Modern happenings!